An email I received from a divorced woman who is waiting for an apology that in my opinion will never come.

 3. Do not regret apologizing!
 Ever.

 In fact, be proud of yourself for having the grace and self-awareness to own up to your mistakes, and the courage to have the vulnerability to say it to your ex.
 It’s not easy, but apologizing gives you the ability to be at peace knowing you did something good, something right.

 Apologizing is also beneficial because it is cleansing in a way.
 Admitting fault is like confession and allows you to learn from it, not repeat the same mistakes in the future, and move on knowing you have gotten some of your baggage off your plate.

 4. Know that you can still forgive without an apology.

 This is what they probably talked about at this reader’s church meeting.
 Just because your ex chooses not to apologize, (or even if he or she will go to their grave thinking they don’t owe you an apology) that doesn’t mean you can’t forgive.

-Again, accepting that you are never getting the apology will allow you to open your heart and forgive.
 What’s in it for you if you forgive?
 Peace and the ability to let go of bitterness, anger and resentment and embrace your future with an open heart.
 Does that mean you have to pretend that your ex didn’t cheat or abuse you or hurt you or do horrible things to you?

 Absolutely not.
 You don’t have to forget.
 In fact, not forgetting will allow you to make better choices in partners in the future.
 But if your attitude is, it doesn’t matter anymore because we are split up, I’ve learned from it, it made me stronger and smarter, and my life is going to be a lot healthier and better now, then you have won.